Lamb Weston Holdings Earnings Call Transcripts

 -

-Q4 and FY2024 results missed targets due to execution issues, soft demand, and share losses, with a voluntary product withdrawal further impacting earnings.
-FY2025 guidance anticipates a challenging H1 with volume recovery in H2, driven by regained share and cost actions, while industry supply-demand imbalance and higher European input costs remain key risks.
+Q4 and FY2024 results missed targets due to executional issues, soft demand, and share losses, with a voluntary product withdrawal further impacting results.
+FY2025 guidance anticipates a challenging first half, with volume recovery expected in H2 and continued cost management and capital investments.